openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    | 4398d910-75e4-4e99-a57f-fc147fb87bdb | storage | in-use | 5131a848-25ea-4cd8-bbce-0d65c84183df |
    +--------------------------------------+---------+--------+--------------------------------------+

-Create a storage function (i.e. OSD) in Storage-N. At least two unlocked and enabled hosts with monitors are required.
-Candidates are: Controller-0, Controller-1, and Storage-0.
+Create a storage function (i.e. OSD) in storage-N. At least two unlocked and enabled hosts with monitors are required.
+Candidates are: controller-0, controller-1, and storage-0.

 ::